HamzaSaify/Project-Student-management-using-servlet-/README.md

 # Project-Student-management-using-servlet-
 Created insertion deletion of recort and created delete and update.
-Used Tymeleaf and jpa,mysql and jdbc connection.
+Used Thymeleaf and jpa,mysql and jdbc connection dependency.